MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     ![XXX.](media/setup-certificates-22.JPG "XXX")

 6. You'll see a new exposed secret.
 This is the only time that the secret is visible.
-Copy SCREENSHOT GOES HEREthe secret value to a text editor to update the secret in the Key vault.
+Copy SCREENSHOT GOES HEREthe secret value to a text editor to update the secret in the Key Vault.

     ![XXX.](media/setup-certificates-23.JPG "XXX")